AhmetZamanis/LoanRequestClassification/Report.md

     observations.
 This corresponds to a probability prediction of roughly 0.89 and 0.11 for good and bad clients respectively.
 -   We will create a benchmark grid with our task, graph learners and our resampling method.
-We will set seed before doing this, as resampling will be performed upon creating the benchmark grid.
-We’ll set a different seed from the tuning process, to test our tunes on a different resampling iteration.
+    -   We will set seed before doing this, as resampling will be performed upon creating the benchmark grid.
+    -   We’ll set a different seed from the tuning process, to test our tunes on a different resampling iteration.
+Ideally, we’d tune the hyperparameters on a validation set, and test performance on a separate testing set, but we don’t have many observations in our dataset.
--   We’ll run the benchmark, save the results, calculate the aggregated values for each of our performance metrics, and retrieve this as a data table.
+-   We’ll run the benchmark, save the results, calculate the aggregated values across crossvalidation rounds for each of our performance metrics, and retrieve this as a data table.

 ``` r
 #create baseline learner